vercel/satori/README.md

     fonts: [
       {
         name: 'Roboto',
-        //You can use fs in Node.js, or fetch in the browser to load the font.
+        // You can use `fs` in Node.js, or `fetch` in the browser to load the font file as `data` here.
 Both Buffer and ArrayBuffer are supported.
         data: robotoArrayBuffer,
         weight: 400,
         style: 'normal',